duckdb/duckdb-web/docs/api/nodejs/overview.md

 title: Node.js API
 ---

-This package provides a Node.js API for DuckDB
+This package provides a Node.js API for DuckDB.
 The API for this client is somewhat compliant to the SQLite node.js client for easier transition.

 Load the package and create a database object: